Questions, Comments, death threats? eMail Me I will respond..

 - Start the application.
 It will display the step input voltage in red and the dendrite compartment output in blue

-- Click the slide out panel
+- Click the Membrane Parameters to slide out the panel